 The ExCom's primary purpose is to function when the Board is not in session.
-The Committee shall have all the power and authority of the Board in the governance, management and direction of the business and affairs of the Corporation except for those matters expressly provided for in Section 35 of the Corporation Code, the Corporation's By-Laws and other pertinent laws, rules or regulations.
+The Committee shall have all the power and authority of the Board in the governance, management and direction of the business and affairs of the Corporation except for those matters expressly provided for in Section 34 of the Revised Corporation Code, the Corporation's By-Laws and other pertinent laws, rules or regulations.

-- 3.1.1 The ExCom shall have the following duties and responsibilities: - 3.1.1.1 Assist the Board in overseeing the implementation of strategies and sustaining the Corporation's long-term success and competitiveness in a manner consistent with its vision / mission; - 3.1.1.2 Review of major issues facing the organization; - 3.1.1.3 Monitoring of the operating activities of each business group; - 3.1.1.4 Defining and monitoring the Corporation's performance improvement goals; - 3.1.1.5 Defining group-wide policies and actions and overseeing their implementation;
+- 3.1.1 The ExCom shall have the following duties and responsibilities: - 3.1.1.1 Assist the Board in overseeing the implementation of strategies and sustaining the Corporation's long-term success and competitiveness in a manner consistent with its vision / mission; - 3.1.1.2 Review of major issues facing the organization; - 3.1.1.3 Monitoring of the operating activities of each business group; - 3.1.1.4 Defining and monitoring the Corporation's performance improvement goals; - 3.1.1.5 Defining group-wide policies and actions and overseeing their implementation; - 3.1.1.6 Fostering the sharing of information in all areas of the business group;